stephensabatini/wp-boilerplate/README.md

 `src/scss/abstracts` - Where all global definitions for use across your SASS are defined.
 `src/scss/vendors` - Where all third-party SCSS/CSS is imported from.
 `src/scss/base` - Where all base styles such as HTML elements and style resets.
-`src/scss/layout` - Where all layout/section components are such as the Header, Navigation, Sidebar, Footer, and Forms.
+`src/scss/layout` - Where all layout components are such as the Header, Navigation, Sidebar, Footer, and Forms.
 `src/scss/partials` - Mocks the structure of the `/partials` directory.
 `src/scss/partials/blocks` -   Mocks the structure of the `partials/blocks` directory.
 `src/scss/templates` -  Mocks the structure of the `templates` directory.